Contraction (grammar): French

-Portuguese

-In Portuguese, contractions are common and much more numerous than those in Spanish.
-Several prepositions regularly contract with certain articles and pronouns.
-For instance, de (of) and por (by; formerly per) combine with the definite articles o and a (masculine and feminine forms of "the" respectively), producing do, da (of the), pelo, pela (by the).
-The preposition de contracts with the pronouns ele and ela (he, she), producing dele, dela (his, her).
-In addition, some verb forms contract with enclitic object pronouns: e.g., the verb amar (to love) combines with the pronoun a (her), giving amá-la (to love her).

-Another contraction in Portuguese that is similar to English ones is the combination of the pronoun da with words starting in a, resulting in changing the first letter a for an apostrophe and joining both words.
-Examples: Estrela d'alva (A popular phrase to refer to Venus that means "Alb star", as a reference to its brightness); Caixa d'água (water tank).

 German

 In informal, spoken German prepositional phrases, one can often merge the preposition and the article; for example, von dem becomes vom, zu dem becomes zum, or an das becomes ans.
 Some of these are so common that they are mandatory.
 In informal speech, aufm for auf dem, unterm for unter dem, etc. are also used, but would be considered to be incorrect if written, except maybe in quoted direct speech, in appropriate context and style.

-The pronoun es often contracts to s (usually written with the apostrophe) in certain contexts.
+The pronoun es often contracts to 's (usually written with the apostrophe) in certain contexts.
 For example, the greeting Wie geht es? is usually encountered in the contracted form Wie geht's?.